dom-schulz/loan-predictor/README.md

 ### Model Selection
 - Algorithm: Gradient Boosted Decision Tree
-    - This algorithm worked well as the classifier needed to be very complex to handle the MANY intricacies within an effective tree for this dataset.
+    Why this algorithm?: A classifier for this dataset needed to be very complex to handle the MANY intricacies within an effective classifier for this application.
 - Type: Binary Classification (Default vs. Non-default)

 ### Training Process